 Once the two boards were cut I laid them back in their positions 6″ from top and bottom and used an air nailer and compressor and 1″ brad nails to secure them to the horizontal boards that make up the door.

-I then laid my last board across from the bottom of my top vertical board to the top of my bottom vertical board and marked with pencil the needed cut marks.
+I then laid my last board across from the bottom of my top vertical board to the top of my bottom vertical board and marked with a carpenter’s pencil the needed cut marks.

-Once that board was cut I nailed it in place – this give the door additional support.
+Once that board was cut I nailed it in place – this gives the door additional support.

 Then flip the door over and screw in D-Ring wall hooks – you can purchase these at Walmart in the hardware section for $0.98.